awslabs/kubeflow-manifests/distributions/aws/examples/cognito-rds-s3/README.md

 ## Configure RDS endpoint and S3 bucket name for Kubeflow Pipelines

 Follow the [Configure Kubeflow Pipelines](../rds-s3/README.md#2-configure-kubeflow-pipelines) section from this guide to:
-1. Substitute the RDS connection strings and credentials to be used to access the db instance and S3
+1. Substitute the RDS Host and S3 Bucket name used to access the dbinstance and S3

 ## Configure Custom Domain and Cognito